edfallin/anelto-tech-test/WRITEYOU.md

 I have had to leave off development while many things are incomplete or even still broken.&nbsp;  Therefore there is a long list of known problems, even excluding the design limitations stated earlier.

-Enjoy:
+Namely:

 1. When anything goes wrong, the affected component crashes.&nbsp;  (Or it could be more than one!).&nbsp;  Alas, getting to `try`-`catch` was always on the horizon.
 1. Retrieval by range doesn't work from HTTP (although it does from the Storage class itself, for instance in `Try.js`).
 1. When last checked, the messages emitted by `Writer` were not parseable by the pub-sub emulator.&nbsp;  This means all of the following:

     a.
 That `Writer` crashes.

-  a.
+    b.
 That nothing is sent to pub-sub.

-  a.
+    c.
 That `Watcher` therefore has nothing to monitor.

+    > However, pub-sub comes after saving data, so `Reader` should still have some data to look at.
+    >
+    > In any case, it may be working now since I made untested late-breaking changes.
+    >
-  > However, pub-sub comes after saving data, so `Reader` should still have some data to look at.&nbsp;  In any case, it may be working now since I made untested late-breaking changes.&nbsp;  If it's not, then a flag I added to `Writer`'s constructor makes it possible to turn off pub-sub when adding data for other trying-out.
+    > If it's not, then a flag I added to `Writer`'s constructor makes it possible to turn off pub-sub when adding data for other trying-out.

 ## So you want to run the project